TheBlurrr/RCCBootstrap/README.md

 ## Description

-A portfolio site for Udacity Projects in the Full-Stack Nandegree using Responsive HTML and CSS
+A Company Website for Refrigeration Contracting Company using Responsive HTML and CSS

 ## What is Included